-A total of seven valid surface soil samples were collected from 6 April 2003 through 21 December 2009, to assess OEH health risk to deployed personnel.
+A total of 18 valid surface soil samples were collected from 2005 to 2010 to assess OEH health risk to deployed personnel.
 The primary soil contamination exposure pathways are dermal contact and dust inhalation.
-Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides,
+Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, herbicides.

-Page 6 of 19 Reviewed by CENTCOM (06 January 2015) Final Approval Date (12 April 2018) herbicides.
 If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., Total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
-The percent of the population exposed to soil and associated dust in the sampled areas was 75%.
+The percent of the population exposed to soil and associated dust in the sampled areas was assumed to be > 75% for all samples.
 For the risk assessment, personnel are assumed to remain at this location for 6 months to 1 year.

-3.3 Short-term health risk:
+3.1.2 Short-term health risk: